Katy shares her tech knowledge and research with anyone who wants to learn the smartest way to use technology.

 Often, you can arrange a role with benefits on less than full-time if your skillset is in really high demand.

 One way to transition into this is to go to your current company while still employed full-time.
-Talk to them about an arrangement where you work less hours and still retain your benefits.
+Talk to them about an arrangement where you work fewer hours and still retain your benefits.
 This might even require a pay cut.
 But if your qualifications are in high enough demand they’ll have no problem accommodating you and keeping your hourly rate the same.

 © 2019 Katy Medium